LHMA-Pet-Shop/AC2/README.md

 ## About the project

-We chose this name for a fun fact, <b>"LHMA"</b> is the initial of the name of each member of our group, and coincidentally the junction almost forms the word <b>"LHAMA"</b>, so it makes sense with our Pet Shop proposal and we use a llama as a mascot and logo of our application.
+We chose this name for a fun fact, <b>"LHMA"</b> is the initial of the name of each member of our group, and coincidentally the junction almost forms the word <b>"LHAMA"</b>, so it makes sense with our pet shop proposal and we use a llama as a mascot and logo of our application.
-Our project consists in a client registration application and login of a Pet Shop, there are interesting but basic features to use, an example is the user authentication to login, right after the registration.
+Our project consists in a client registration application and login of a pet shop, there are interesting but basic features to use, an example is the user authentication to login, right after the registration.

 ## Steps by steps